-Ingrid and I are watching the entire Steven Universe series for the third time, and since we’ve been spending so much talking about it the first two times, I thought I’d blog some of my observations about it.
+Ingrid and I are re-watching the entire Steven Universe series — yet again — and since we’ve been spending so much talking about it with each other, I thought I’d blog some of my observations..
 Please note: I’m not writing these Steven Universe posts as a series summary or recap.
 I’m just writing down some of my observations and reactions (not necessarily coherently), both to the show as a whole and to the individual episodes.
 These posts will probably make more sense to people who are already watching/ have already watched the show, but I hope they inspire the rest of you to check out the show, as it really is one of the richest and most emotionally intense things I’ve seen on TV.
-Note: This post may contain spoilers about Steven Universe: the show as a whole, and/or about Episode 4: Together Breakfast.
+Note: This post may contain spoilers about Steven Universe: the show as a whole, and/or about Episode 6: Cat Fingers.

 Some episodes of Steven Universe are complex and nuanced, with subtle meanings on many levels.
 This one, I think, is not.
 This one, I think, is very straightforward: it’s about teenage and pre-teen anxiety about changing bodies.

 Teenagehood can seem really exciting to kids.
 It did to me: when I was growing up. teenagers seemed like the most glamorous people on the planet.
 But when you’re in the middle of it, it can be difficult and scary.
 Of course there’s the emotional and psychological transition, the place of not yet being an adult but not being a kid any more, being seen by others as neither or both, not being seen by others the way you’re ready to be seen.
 But in addition to that, there’s the anxiety of the purely physical changes.
 Being a pre-teen and teenager can feel like you’re turning into something completely different and alien, and you have no control over it.